General Information

 How do I switch between instances?

-- Click the Layers icon in the dock — this opens Mission Control.
+- Click the Layers icon in the dock — this opens Instances Manager.

 - A full-screen overlay shows all your instances as cards with their names, status, and creation dates.